 The International Aluminium Institute (IAI) is the only body representing the global primary aluminium industry.

 The IAI was established in 1972.
-Current IAI membership represents over 60% of global bauxite, alumina and aluminium production.
+Current IAI membership includes global bauxite, alumina and aluminium companies in all the major producing regions.

 IAI member companies are engaged in the production of bauxite, alumina, aluminium, the recycling of aluminium, or fabrication of aluminium or as joint venture partners in such.
 While the Institute works closely with the national and regional aluminium associations, with which it shares many members, the associations themselves are not members of the IAI.